The aim of this network is to promote the application and viability of small water and wastewater systems in:

 - Facilitate knowledge sharing between members in the reticulation and treatment of potable water, stormwater management and reuse, and sewage, its reuse and mining.

 - Encourage a greater appreciation of the sustainability of decentralised systems in the broader water industry across Australia.

 General information about SWWS

 Small water and wastewater systems face unique challenges compared with larger municipal systems.
-These challenges were recently highlighted in a report produced for Infrastructure Australia which helped to define the current problems facing regional water treatment plants.
+These challenges were recently highlighted in a report produced for Infrastructure Australia which helped to define the current problems facing regional water treatment plants (Q – is this still current?
+Can it still be utilised as a reference or is there something more recent?).
 The same issues raised here are often encountered at all SWWSs systems.
 These included:

 - Lack of protocol and suitable processes for operation and maintenance of existing treatment infrastructure and;